El-Padre12/Roarks_IntroToScripting/module1/comments.md

     I particularily enjoyed the videos, I'm pretty sure its an ai voice but it actually sounds human therefore easy to watch.
     I also appreciated the fact that you can leave comments on the videos and speed it up to your needs.

+    module 1 section 4 " Identity Operators and Membership Operators" the code example for is and is not operators is not shown. it is repeated.